 The success of Nikoi led the owners to look for another island to develop.
 The lessons learnt from Nikoi and a passion for being sensitive to both the environment, the local culture and to engage the local community inspired them to use bamboo as the primary building material on Cempedak.

 Best labelled as ‘Luxury Survivor’ or ‘Crusoe Luxe’ it is a concept that has not been seen in the region before.
 Coupled with the fact this has been done on a truly private island makes Cempedak truly unique.

 From the outset the owners have been keen that Cempedak and sister property Nikoi Island should have a positive impact for all stakeholders.
 They have been keen to avoid being labelled an eco resort as this description has often been overused and, to some, has negative connotations in that guests are asked to either pay more or accept less.
 The goal has been to try and offer guests a unique experience which minimises any negative impact and has a long term positive impact in the local community.

 This goal in itself is seen as a journey and one where the goal posts shift according to feedback from guests and staff.
 This approach might not always seen logical or the way other resorts might operate but even small decisions are given a lot of thought and as owner and operators these decisions are made with the guest in mind rather than the bottom line as a returning guest is our best advertisement.
-If you would like to more about our approach we recommend you read the “Our Commitment” and “The Island Foundation” sections on this website, or our detailed Responsible Tourism Policy document.
+If you would like to more about our approach we recommend you read the “Our Commitment” and “The Island Foundation” sections on this website.